-We see a clear consumer dilemma in our Zeitgeist data – between people wanting to go out and enjoy life post-pandemic, and needing to slam the brakes on spending to combat inflation.
+The rising cost of living is wreaking havoc with consumer spending habits.
+People are torn between wanting to go out and enjoy life post-pandemic, and needing to slam the brakes on spending to combat inflation.

-1. Holidays are hot, hot, hot
+3. Holidays are hot, hot, hot

 4. Luxury brands are still thriving